In the beginning…

 I grew up in a family of seven, and have lived in the Midwest most of my life.
 I am the 4th child out of 5, a middle child, born after the only boy and before the doctor — my younger sister (a rather awkward spot in the birth order).
 I got married 2 weeks after high school, and am still the wife to that guy, my Rock — almost 45 years later.
 I am the mother of 4 grown daughters and grandmother to six “littles” — thus far.

-Recently we moved back to our hometown area, back to our roots.
+A few years ago we moved back to our hometown area, back to our roots.
 The move came about because my husband decided, after sitting at a desk for 37 years, he needed a change.
 He was tired of being a Financial Officer.
 He was tired of wearing a suit.
 He was tired of the city.

-Life in the city had always been good, but I felt an immediate “yes” when Jon talked to me about the move.
-It wasn’t until two days after the decision was made, as I was washing dishes, the weight of what I had done sunk in…
+I enjoyed living in the city, and life was good, but I said an immediate “yes” when Jon talked to me about the move.
+It wasn’t until two days after the decision was made, the weight of what I had done sunk in…

 …”Good-bye, City Life!” do-do-dodo-do-dodo

-And I’ll admit there were some hard days.
+There were some really hard days.
 Days when I didn’t know who I was or what I was supposed to be doing.

 “It’ll be right for me” echoed in my head on a daily basis.

-And I began to write.
 Here are my stories.
 Transparency doesn’t always come easy for me, but every time I write, I learn something about myself, my faith, and others.